florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_file.rst

 Multiple connection component
 =============================
 Some components like splitter, buses, fuel systems or gearboxes, can have multiple connections.
 Here is demonstrated how those components should be defined in the PT file.
+Unlike other components in this section, the gearbox component is currently limited to one input and two outputs.
+This will be addressed in future updates by adding configurable options for the number of inputs and outputs.

 .. code:: yaml

     gearbox_1:
     id: fastga_he.pt_component.gearbox
     position:  # Installation position
+    # Currently supports one input and two outputs; will be made configurable in future updates.

     fuel_system_1:
     id: fastga_he.pt_component.fuel_system